Silence Is Not Always Golden: Breaking the Barriers of Silence in Business

 But what about when it comes to your business?
 In that case, silence may not always be golden.

-As owners and managers, we say we want feedback from our employees and peers; but then when it’s received, how do we react?
+As owners and managers, we say we want feedback from our employees and peers; but when we receive it, how do we react?

 It’s human to get offended and therefore defensive when we receive negative feedback.
 We tend initially not to see it as an opportunity to learn something new about ourselves.

-In that situation where the participant has not been told the truth by their parents, siblings and relations; what’s the right thing to do?
+In that situation where the participant’s parents, siblings, and relatives have not told them the truth, what’s the right thing to do?

-Allow the person to continue on throughout their life believing that they’re going to be an amazing successful singer, and encourage them along the way, or should they be told early on so as to lower their expectations?
+Should we allow the person to continue throughout their life believing that they’re going to be an amazing, successful singer and encourage them along the way, or should we tell them early on to lower their expectations?

 And on the other hand, when we see something that is wrong or we feel it’s not the right thing to do morally, we keep quiet.